Skip to main content

 ·3 mins

-This appeal to authority often disconnects us from reality in counterproductive ways.
-People frequently focus on personalities and characters rather than facts, outcomes, and systemic issues.
-Whether it’s Trump, Biden, Elon Musk, or any other public figure, our cultural obsession with celebrity and authority figures can distract us from addressing the actual problems we face.
+This appeal to authority pulls people away from what’s in front of them.
+They get hung up on personalities and characters instead of facts, outcomes, and systemic issues.
+Whether it’s Trump, Biden, Elon Musk, or any other public figure, the fixation makes it easier to ignore the actual problems.

 We Face Serious Challenges #

 Some people understandably find these realities difficult to confront.
 Others are working on solutions.
-What’s clear is that addressing these issues requires collective action rather than waiting for a singular savior.
+Either way, waiting around for a savior is a dead end.

 The Disney Princess Fallacy #